UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 The Company has established

-Stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense on a straight-line basis over the vesting period.
-Determining the fair value of share-based awards at the grant date requires assumptions and judgments about expected volatility and forfeiture rates, among other factors.
+Determining the fair value of share-based awards at the grant date requires assumptions and judgments about expected volatility, among other factors.

 Stock-based compensation costs of $